Kyle01/public_blog/writings/Yes ChatGPT is the Real Deal.md

 #### 4/25/2023 - Kyle McVeigh
 [Go back to all articles](../../)

-I'm not a AI expert and I'm not to try to pretend to be, but I am a technologist and a product engineer so I've been dabbling a bit with ChatGPT.
+I'm not an AI expert and I'm not going to pretend to be, but I am a technologist and a product engineer so I've been dabbling a bit with ChatGPT.
 It is obvious to me that ChatGPT and the other AI tools available right now are mature enough to make a measurable impact into how all technology is going to be developed moving forward.

 Recently I've been pulled into very senior meetings and asked to provide insight about how ChatGPT is going to change the technology landscape and how we can begin using ChatGPT today.
 These are hard questions and I don't have any great insight.
 It is humbling moment for me and many others to see just how strong these tools are and how quickly they are being developed.